Southern California wildfires trigger mass destruction, hurting families, economy

 Why have California’s wildfires been so destructive recently?

 McLean explained that California has faced a significant drought over the past five years, which created a lot of dead vegetation across the state.
-Like other mediterranean climates, winter time brings rain, which fills up water reserves and helps new vegetation to grow.
-California also had a record amount of rainfall in spring of 2017.
+Like other mediterranean climates, wintertime brings rain, which fills up water reserves and helps new vegetation grow.
+California also had a record amount of rainfall in the spring of 2017.
 But the summer’s heat dried out that new growth, and, combined with the autumn winds, means “a lot of fuel was created for wildfires,” he said.

-“These wildfires in Southern California are like anywhere else in the West,” Peterson said.
+“These wildfires in Southern California are unlike anywhere else in the West,” Peterson said.
 And this year in particular, that’s primarily because of the Santa Ana winds.

 Indeed, “the fires that occur in Southern California in the fall and winter are unique,” Peterson said.